danielguirra/ts-bot/README.md

 ### Requirements

-For development, you will only need Node.js and a node global package, installed in your environement.
+For development, you will only need Node.js and a node global package, installed in your environement, use .envexemple.

 Token Discord [Offical Discord Developer website](https://discord.com/developers)